For publications linked to these and other projects, please visit: Publications

 Photo: A road in Dandeli National Park, Karnataka, India

-Objectives: Explore the role of models and metrics in rationalizing the distribution of conservation payment, specifically for the Conservations Stewardship Program.
+Objectives: Explore the role of models and metrics in rationalizing the distribution of conservation payments, specifically focused on US Farm Bill programs.

 Methods: Spatial analysis, case studies in North Dakota, historic analysis

-Analytical Themes: Sociology of quantification, institutional work, street-level bureaucracy
+Analytical Themes: Sociology of quantification, ethnomethodology, street-level bureaucracy

 Photo: A livestock ranch in North Dakota, US